syarul/keet/README.md

 ## What is Keet

-> *Keet* specific goal is to offer less APIs, familiar/vanilla code structures and a possible remedy to [*choice paralysis*](https://the-pastry-box-project.net/addy-osmani/2014-January-19).
-It was never intended superior in features compare to most major web frameworks and waste no effort to become such.
-Generally *Keet* is more flexible, decent render performance with loose coupling, less complicated design and workflow.
-You might surprise with the logic and small learning curve it offers.
-It's also only 5kb gzip in size.
-Under the hood it use [morphdom](https://github.com/patrick-steele-idem/morphdom) to do ```DOM-diffing```.
+> *Keet* specific goal is to offer freedom of cumbersome frameworks, familiar/vanilla code structures and a possible remedy to [*choice paralysis*](https://the-pastry-box-project.net/addy-osmani/2014-January-19).
+Generally *Keet* is more flexible, decent [render performance](https://raw.githubusercontent.com/syarul/preact-perf/master/img/2018-18-08.png), loosely coupled and has shallow learning curve.
+It's also only 6kb gzip in size.

 ## Getting Started